 So which is better?

 You may be wondering which you should then choose between these two styles when making your purchase.
 The answer to that depends.
 You can buy a pair of spiked or spike-less shoes, based on the qualities you value the most.
 Do you prefer traction or versatility and convenience?
 Your level of playing skill also matters in making a choice.
 If you are a beginner, you will do well to stick to spiked design.
 This will help guard against shifting and slipping that can adversely affect your playing skills.
-Professionals are better able to use both designs, given their higher level of experience.
+Professionals golfers are better able to use both designs, given their higher level of experience.

 Spiked shoes remain the more popular options among professional players today.
 However, with improvement seen so far, more and more pros are embracing spike-less designs.
 The sales of this latter style are described as the fastest growing in the golf equipment market today.
-Golf shoes with spikes are probably the best for beginners based on the greater traction they provide.